Click on the staff member’s name below to find their bio and contact details.

 It is his responsibility to work with the Business Development Managers to drive new business partnerships, leverage funding opportunities and source strategic collaborative arrangements with both public and private enterprises and government.

-Prior to his position at AMSI, Glen held a range of senior marketing and publishing roles working with government, industry and the higher education sector.
+Prior to his position at APR.Intern, Glen held a range of senior marketing and publishing roles working with government, industry and the higher education sector.

-Joanna holds a Bachelor of Arts and a Master of Arts and Cultural Management.
+Jo holds a Bachelor of Arts in Communications and a Graduate Certificate in Marketing.

 Margo’s role is to provide high quality customer service, administrative and project support to the National Program Manager and the APR.Intern team.